denniswon/super-audit/packages/example-project/CLI-COMMANDS.md

-# SuperAudit CLI Commands - Example Usage
+# MrklTree CLI Commands - Example Usage

-This document demonstrates all available CLI commands in the SuperAudit plugin from the example project.
+This document demonstrates all available CLI commands in the MrklTree plugin from the example project.

 ## Prerequisites